carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

 ### Operation name

-The operation name is a unique identifier of the operation within MLIR, e.g., `tf.Add` for addition operation in the TensorFlow dialect.
+The operation name is a unique identifier for the operation within MLIR, e.g., `tf.Add` for addition operation in the TensorFlow dialect.
 This is the equivalent of the mnemonic in assembly language.
 It is used for parsing and printing in the textual format.
 It is also used for pattern matching in graph